qho-djo/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Numbers constitute the only universal language
 Numbers constitute the only universal language
-The shortest distance between two points is a straight line
+The shortest distance between two points is a straight line I feel like I am diagonally parked in a parallel universe